 In 2021, all NYSDEC-registered CBS tanks underwent the required Five-Year Tank Inspection, which was performed by a third-party consultant, P.W.
 Grosser Consulting.
 The result of the inspection of the four registered tanks in Building 624 (Tank Nos.
 624-05/06/07/08) based on service life and overall condition was to perform an additional inspection prior to one-half of the tanks' remaining service life (September 2022).
 In lieu of this inspection, the older tanks were replaced with brand-new, double-walled tanks.
-In December of 2021, the older tanks were formally closed as per NYSDEC requirements and replaced (New Tank Nos.
+In December 2021, the older tanks were formally closed as per NYSDEC requirements and replaced (New Tank Nos.
 624-12/13/14/15).
-An additional recommendation in the above report was to perform an interior inspection of Tank No. 635-04 due to excessive shell thinning and this inspection was scheduled for 2022.
+An additional recommendation in the above report was to perform an interior inspection of Tank No. 635-04 due to potential excessive shell thinning and this inspection was completed in 2022.
+BNL made arrangements for the tank manufacturer, Mass Tank, to perform an external inspection and ultrasonic thickness survey of the shell on February 14, 2022.
+The results indicated that the tank had a useful life of 88 years.
+Two recommendations were made by the manufacturer to re-coat a small section of the tank shell and a tank support saddle.
+These recommendations were completed in the second quarter of 2022.